 and depressive episodes.

-may need support to control high energy levels if you are experiencing mania.
+may need support to control high energy levels if you have a manic high.

-Talking, writing, or drawing about death, including writing
+- Talking, writing, or drawing about death, such as writing

 pills, guns, or knives.